fang0072/mad9013-exercise-website/prof-feedback.md

 - "The Polished+ Platform" heading should be `h2` and each platform item heading should be `h3`
 - On your containers, use a max-width of a hard value, like `70em` instead of a percentage.
 This will use the space a bit better and will keep things from getting too large.
 - You should have two equal sized columns at the large screen size.
 You have a 1/3 and 2/3 sized columns that do not match the screenshot.
 You then limited the width of the content inside which is miss-aligning things.

+## Week 9 ----------------------

+Code Quality: 2.25/3
+Design: .5/1
+File Organization & Commits: 1/1
+Total: 3.75/5

+- Your HTML files should be appropriately named for the content of the page.
+In this case, it should be named `pricing.html`.
+Your file names should also be all lowercase letters.
+- Remove the `h2` around the logo in the header as it is not an appropriate heading here.
+A `strong` tag is a good alternate.
+- Your `caption` is empty.
+It should be removed.
+- Avoid creating numbered classes like `.tr1`.
+These are not descriptive enough to describe their purpose.
+Also, the amount of content and rows could change, which will make the classes unusable.
+- The Premium column should be highlighted with a different text, button, and background color!
+- Use a container!
+The table should be contained.